railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    :scale: 75
    :align: center

-   *Process for handling an operation*
+   *Process for Handling an Operation*

-Thanks to this use by operation, the real working time is recorded on the production order.
+Thanks to this use by operation, the real working time is recorded in the production order.

 The production order is automatically put into the state ``In Production`` once the first operation has been started.
 That consumes some raw materials.
-Similarly, the production order is closed automatically once the last operation is completed.
-The finished products are then made.
+Similarly, the production order is closed automatically once the last operation has been completed.
+The finished products will then be made.

 .. index:: barcode